-High School Student Summer Program is on hold for 2019.
-Check back in for the 2020 summer program dates.
+NOTE: The High School Student Summer Program is on hold until further notice.

 Do you imagine yourself having a career in lodging and resort management, food and beverage management, or event management?